US allows emergency COVID-19 vaccine in bid to end pandemic

 President Donald Trump said late Friday that Pfizer had “passed the gold standard of safety,” in a video statement hailing the vaccine as “one of the greatest scientific accomplishments in history.”

-About 3 million doses of the Pfizer-BioNTech vaccine are expected in the first shipments around the country, according to officials with Operation Warp Speed, the Trump administration’s vaccine development program.
+About 3 million doses of the vaccine are expected in the first shipments around the country, according to officials with Operation Warp Speed, the Trump administration’s vaccine development program.
 A similar amount is to be held in reserve for those recipients’ second dose.

 The government still is hammering out final recommendations, but expected to follow health workers and nursing homes are other essential workers, older adults and people at high risk because of other health problems.
 U.S. authorities don’t expect enough for the general population before spring, and that’s assuming there are no manufacturing glitches.

-“We would need at least until March, April, to have an impact on the pandemic,” BioNTech’s Sahin said.
+“We would need at least until March, April, to have an impact on the pandemic,” Sahin said.
 But he predicted that protecting the most vulnerable could start putting a dent in hospitals and deaths sooner.

 In a still unfinished study of nearly 44,000 people, the FDA found the vaccine was safe and more than 90% effective across recipients of different ages, including older adults, races and those with health problems that put them at high risk from the coronavirus.
 It’s authorized for people age 16 and up.